fmchowdhury/HyREX/README.md

 ### Data to train the system

-There are 2 sample files inside `sample-data` folder which shows format for the input data.
+Please check [data_format](https://github.com/fmchowdhury/HyREX/blob/master/data_format) for input data format.
+There are 2 sample files inside `sample-data` folder according to that format.

 To replicate the results of the SemEval-2013 DDI Extraction task, obtain annotated training data from https://www.cs.york.ac.uk/semeval-2013/task9/index.php%3Fid=data.html .
 Please convert them into the format of the sample files.

+There are a number of data pre-processing classes inside`src/DataProcessor` for a number of benchmark datasets for different RE tasks.
+You can either use them or write your own custom codes to preprocess your input data.</br>
+You can use `src/Utility/SyntacticParser.java` to parse your input text into the desired format specified in the sample files.

 ### How to run the system